-West Windsor, NJ – Ocean’s 8 brought an insane amount of talent to the big screen and it is paying off in the box office.
+West Windsor, New Jersey, U.S.A. – Ocean’s 8 brought an insane amount of talent to the big screen and it is paying off in the box office.
 Rihanna, Sandra Bullock, Cate Blanchett and Anne Hathaway are just a few of the cast members who should be credited.

 This newest addition to the Ocean’s trilogy, Bullock plays Debbie Ocean, the sister of Danny Ocean who was played by George Clooney in the previous films.

 Bullock’s character assembles a team of women with various talents to conduct a major heist.

 The target is to steal a $150 million Cartier necklace called the Jean Toussaint off of a celebrity actress’s neck at the Met Gala, the celebrity being played by Hathaway.